 Figure 3.
 Principle of 13C urea breath test.
 Image Credit: VIGO Photonics

 A needle-free glucose-sensing device allows people with diabetes to measure their blood sugar levels non-invasively.
 This could considerably improve the quality of life of diabetes patients.
 Additionally, these devices also enable healthy people to monitor and manage their blood glucose levels to sustain a healthy and active life.

 The mid-IR region features strong vibrational resonances for many molecules, including glucose.
 Compared to the near-IR range, glucose absorption features in mid-IR are much easier to distinguish from other competing absorbers.

 The main challenge when using mid-IR radiation for in vivo glucose sensing is that the penetration depth in skin is limited due to high water absorption.

 Figure 4.
 Principle of operation mid-IR non-invasive glugose measurements in skin using QCL spectroscopy.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics

 Radiation from a pulsed QC laser, with a tuning range between 8 – 10 μm, is concentrated on human skin.
 The light is then absorbed by glucose molecules and back-scattered off the dermis layer of the human skin.